 The Corporation is authorized to issue an unlimited number of common shares.
-Under the terms of the Corporation's continuous offering prospectus, Frontenac issues common shares on up to a monthly basis.
-Up to November 30, 2021, shareholders have had the option to redeem shares in the Corporation only once per year, in November, except in certain exceptional circumstances.
-After November 30, 2021, shareholders have the option to redeem shares on a quarterly basis.
-As at June 30, 2022, there were 6,819,891 common shares issued and outstanding with a total book value of \$204,487,695.
+Under the terms of the Corporation's continuous offering prospectus, Frontenac issues common shares on a monthly basis.
+Shareholders may redeem shares in the Corporation on a quarterly basis, subject to a 30-day notice period.
+As at September 30, 2022, there were 6,676,936 common shares issued and outstanding with a total book value of \$200,199,064.